-Maintaining a closed mouth during sleep can reduce the incidence of mild sleep apnoea simply because it keeps your tongue on the roof of your mouth.
-When your mouth opens your tongue drops from the roof of your mouth and shifts back towards your throat.
+Maintaining a closed mouth during sleep can reduce the incidence of mild sleep apnea because when your mouth is closed your tongue rests on the roof of your mouth.
+But when your mouth opens your tongue drops from the roof of your mouth and shifts back towards your throat.
 This can obstruct the airway and cause you to gasp, snort, snore, wake up or have apneas (pauses in breathing, see more below). sleepQ+ is the only effective product especially designed to prevent the mouth involuntarily opening during sleep without applying force or manipulating the jaw.

 Stop nodding off during the day, go to bed with sleepQ+.

 sleepQ+ is not expensive as a 20g tube will give you up to 60 applications and you only need to apply the gel once for the whole night.

 More on sleep apnoea...